Bobliuuu/RAIdology/README.md

 ## Next Steps

 As we progress, we are considering making a mobile version, leveraging Voiceflow's mobile optimization.
-Our overarching goal is to participate in and potentially win multiple categories in an ongoing competition: Best use of API, AI/ML, and Catalyst.
+Our overarching goal is to participate in and potentially win multiple categories in an ongoing competition: Best Use of API, ML/AI Hack, Web, and Catalyst.

 ## Challenges